CellFateNucOrg/noise2void/README.md

 # noise2void
-Scripts for performing noise2void denoising of microscopy images
+Scripts for performing noise2void denoising of microscopy images, on the IZB cluster.
+Heavily based on an python notebook from Lucien Hinderling (Pertz group) and the original [n2v](https://github.com/juglab/n2v) example scripts on the official github repository.

 ## Installing environment
 First be sure you have conda or [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html) installed.
 I will give the commands with mamba, but you can simply subsittute the word conda for mamba.